oboy-1/oboy-1.github.io/_posts/2024-01-05-visualizing-the-perceptron-learning-algorithm.md

 ### 1. Prepare dataset

-Create linearly seperable data (initially vertical/horizontal) and then rotate it
+Create linearly separable data (initially vertical/horizontal) and then rotate it

 ```python